 When a journey in the north seems tough during the rains, choose the Valley of Flowers instead, and be ready to get mesmerized by its sheer beauty and grandeur.
 The road conditions may be challenging for novice drivers, and it’s recommended to let seasoned trekkers plan the trip.

 Best Time to Visit the Valley of Flowers

 Closed from October to May, flowers in the valley start blooming during the month of June.
 By this time, the snow starts melting, giving way to roads for better transportation.
 The temperature also starts improving.
 Quite important if you’re not a seasoned backpacker.

-From mid-July to the end of August, the valley is in full bloom.
-As the rainy season arrives, acres of lush green landscape is occupied with hundreds of flowers in many different colours.
+Best time to visit Valley of Flowers is from July to mid August for best bloom, the valley of flowers is in full bloom.
+As the rainy season arrives, acres of lush green landscape is occupied with hundreds of flowers in many different colors.

 Valley of Flowers Trek in July

 If you’re fond of looking at snow clad glaciers, try to visit the valley of flowers during the first week of July.
 This is also the period when you’ll find the famous Ladies Slipper Orchid flower in full bloom, along with many other species of flowers.